Integration & Unit Testing

 FastEndpoints.Testing Package

-- One-time test-class setup & teardown.
+- One-time fixture setup & teardown.

 - Ability to do ordered test-method execution within a class.